Samuel-233/CS3500SpreadSheet/README.md

 # Overview of the Spreadsheet functionality

 The Spreadsheet program is currently capable of Evaluate expression, make dependency relationship.
-It also can create cells with dependency by entering the formula with variables
+It also can create cells with dependency by entering the formula with variables.
+By using SpreadSheet, user can put data in to cells, and do calculations between them.

 Future extensions are a fully function spread sheet